aframevr/aframe-site/src/_posts/awoa-29.md

   stars: 3539
 ---

-The A-Frame team has started working on **A-Shooter**, a VR arcade first-person shooting demo.
+The A-Frame team has started working on **A-Shooter**, a room-scale VR arcade first-person shooting demo!
 It is still in its very early stages in concept and gameplay, but we currently have guns, enemies, points, health, waves, and game state.
+These demos have brought back necessary improvements and fixes to A-Frame such as [object pooling support](https://github.com/aframevr/aframe/pull/1954), which are needed for performant bullets and enemies.

 ![A-Shooter 1](/images/awoa/a-shooter-1.gif)